SteadyCadence/api-docs/content/04-project.md

 **Request Payload**

 Using the API, you can update any of the following fields.
-All of them are optional; fields left blank will remain the same following the PATCH method.
+All of them are optional; fields left blank will remain the same following the update.

 Property | Type | Required? | Description
 --- | --- | :---: | ---